Synchronize users from Azure AD to WordPress

 Please check out this video https://youtu.be/kAmixcyvJCo for a video tutorial for this article.

-Starting with version 21, the premium SYNC and INTRANET bundles can also be used to synchronize users from Azure AD B2C to WordPress.
-Assuming that you already configure Azure AD B2C based Single Sign-on (SSO) for WordPress, you must update the corresponding App registration in Azure AD by performing the following steps.
+Assuming that you already configure Azure AD B2C based Single Sign-on (SSO) for WordPress, you must update the corresponding App registration in Azure AD B2C by performing the following steps.

 - Navigate to Azure Portal > Azure AD B2C > App registrations and select the application that you created to register the WordPress website.